Lesson 2: Constructing Proxy Objects

 Introduction

-Let's look at a few lines of Java code that deal with type java.util.Hashtable.
+Let's look at a few lines of Java code that deal with type java.util.Hashtable

-If you have a solid Java background, it is probably unnecessary to point out that the new keyword is used to signal that you are creating a new object instance by invoking the immediately following constructor.
-In Java, the two steps of object creation:
+is used to signal that you are creating a new object instance by invoking the immediately following constructor.

-1. memory allocation (new)
+- memory allocation (

-2. object initialization (constructor)
+) - object initialization (constructor)

 are inseparably intertwined and you cannot do one without the other.